akinjide/akinjide/README.md

 Configure `config/*.yml` files to suite you need.

-  - `data.yml` - for generating resume, portfolio, books and contact page.
+  - `store.yml` - for generating resume, portfolio, books and contact page.
-  - `config.yml` - for generating meta tags and about, profile page.
+  - `cfn.yml` - for generating meta tags, about and profile page.
   - `sjc.yml` - for configuring scripts and styles. [auto-generated].
   - `src/includes/signature.txt` - add your fancy [text symbol](https://fsymbols.com/generators/) signature.